ArthurBehets/BehetsWydemansArthur_5_030521/README.md

-After cloning this, lunch 'node serve' and look at your localhost:3000
+After cloning this, lunch 'node serve' to connect to the API